isomerpages/iras-taxacademy/_executive-tax-programmes/3-income-tax.md

 [Registration Form](https://docs.google.com/forms/d/e/1FAIpQLScccIX23UDQywGyRXzJOZO5G4lnaUAyiO8-dVasrionHHanKg/closedform){:target="_blank"} - [Details]({{"/files/executive-tax-programmes/income-tax/ETP L1 (Income Tax) 1-2019_programme.pdf" | absolute_url }}){:target="_blank"}

-Registration is CLOSED for intake 1/2019.
+Registration is OPEN for Intake 2/2019.

-The next intake for this course will be in Oct 2019.
+The next intake for this course will be in Apr/May 2020.
 Registration will be available six weeks prior to the course commencement date.

 <a id="etp2jul-ta-id"></a>
 ### **Executive Tax Programme Level II (Income Tax – Corporate & Business)**